ThomasAitken/Scrapy-Testmaster/README.md

 ## Contribution/Issues Policy
 Please let me know if you've found an issue or bug with this package, and I'll try to repair it as soon as possible.
 Feel free to submit a pull request if you know how to fix the problem yourself.
 If you have an idea for a feature, I'll be less likely to want to work on it myself unless it's a really good idea.
 I have other projects to work on.
 I made sure not to release this until I had implemented every feature I wanted, because I would ideally like to just move on from it.

 ## On the Tests for this Library
-Ironically, this library is somewhat starved of automatic tests at the moment.
-In terms of the tests that can be found in this project, I adapted the tests that were part of the Scrapy Autounit project and left it at that.
+Ironically, this library is a little thin on tests.
+In terms of the tests that can be found in this project, I adapted the tests that were part of the Scrapy Autounit project and added a couple more.
 This is not to say that it wasn't well-tested; each component was tested as it was completed, but tested via direct execution, with the testcases being projects that belong to a proprietary codebase.
 This was by far the easiest way to test a project like this, because I was able to test the correctness of the logic of all the helper commands by checking for the higher-level correctness of each of the commands under different parameters/settings.
 But obviously it would be very welcome if someone were to write up a stronger automatic test suite.
 Personally, I'm not going to put any effort into this issue; it is for the world to continue my work on this library, should the world desire.

 ## Other
 My library has fixed an issue with the `update` command that exists in the current version of Scrapy Autounit: https://github.com/scrapinghub/scrapy-autounit/issues/73.
 Line in cli.py `response = response_cls(request=data['request'], **data['response'])` which should be `response = response_cls(request=request, **data['response'])`.